-These are the members of the Patient Advisory Group.
+These were the members of the Patient Advisory Group for the SHAREHD Programme from Aug 2016 - Jan 2019

 Patient Lead and Patient Communications Workstream Representative